Last updated on

 This Tiered Partnership election only applies to LLCs that either:

-- owns another taxable entity which is treated as a Partnership or S Corporation; or
+- owns another taxable entity which is treated as a Partnership or an S Corporation; or

 - is a Multi-Member LLC that is owned by another taxable entity